Parents' and Caregivers’ Guide to Multnomah County Library

 Multnomah County Library and your family

-Some library items are not suitable for children and teens.
-Parents and guardians are responsible for deciding what is right for their children.
-Please help your children choose library items that fit your values.
+The library has materials for all ages and interests.
+Some library items were not created for children and teens.
+Parents and caregivers can decide what is right for their children.
+Please help your child choose library items that fit your values.

-Computers in children’s areas have filtered internet searching.
+Library services include computer and internet access.
 Children 12 and under have filtered internet searching.
 Teens age 13-17 can choose filtered or unfiltered.
 You can change your child’s filtering option.

 The library respects the privacy of all library users, no matter their age.
-You will need your child’s library card or card number to get information such as a list of checked out titles or overdue items.
+You will need your child’s library card or card number to get account information, such as a list of the titles they have checked out.

 How to keep track of library items

-• Keep library card numbers and passwords handy.
+• Keep library card numbers and passwords handy, for easy account access.

 • Get hold and overdue notices by email or text.